Your Alpine Summer in St. Anton am Arlberg

 What the proximity to the ski slopes is in winter, the perfect base for all activities is in summer:

-- Location: Central yet quiet in a traffic-calmed zone, 50 m to the Nasserein gondola (hiking lift in summer)
+Location: Central yet quiet in a traffic-calmed zone, 100 m to the Nasserein gondola — your ski-in access in winter

-- Bread delivery – fresh rolls from Ruetz bakery to your door every morning
+Bread delivery – fresh rolls from Ruetz bakery to your door on request each morning

 Four apartments from 41 to 93 sqm, for couples, friends or families.
 Our Apartment #3 with 93 sqm, two bedrooms and its own wellness area is the ideal family apartment.